TynanSylvester/TyD/Readme.md

 The `*noinherit` attribute indicates that the record should not inherit anything, even if its parent does so.

 Records can only inherit from other records of the same type, with the exception of null records, which can participate in inheritance with any record.

+If a string record has handle, source, or abstract attributes, an error should result.

 #### How inheritance resolves